-The Company's and its subsidiary companies' contributions to defined contribution plans regulated and managed by the government are charged to profit or loss in the period to which they relate.
+The Company's and its subsidiary companies' contributions to defined contribution plans regulated and managed by the government are charged to profit or loss in the year to which they relate.
 Once the contributions have been paid, the Company and its subsidiary companies have no further financial obligations.

-(o) IncomeTax Expense
+(o) Income Tax Expense

-Income taxes for the period comprise current and deferred taxes.
+Income taxes for the financial year comprise current and deferred taxes.

-Current tax is the expected amount of income taxes payable in respect of the taxable profit for the period and is measured using the tax rates that have been enacted or substantively enacted at the end of the reporting period.
+Current tax is the expected amount of income taxes payable in respect of the taxable profit for the financial year and is measured using the tax rates that have been enacted or substantively enacted at the end of the reporting year.